zthun/classroom/courses/getting-started/03-01-intro-to-logic.md

 ## Negation

 The negation operator, or _NOT_ for short, is the easiest to understand.
-This is a _unary_ operator in that is only acts on a single expression.
+This is a _unary_ operator in that it only acts on a single expression.
 To find the negation of an expression, take the final truthy value of the expression and reverse it.

 | A   | NOT |
 | --- | --- |